 2020 was also the year for releasing meditation apps and remote class options.
 The rise of meditation started a few years ago, and most people prefer to meditate with a guide or at least with a set mantra to follow.
 During 2020 apps like Headpsace thrived.
 People were at home with more free time to dedicate to themselves, but also more anxious than ever.
 Meditating became more popular and online meditation programs saw an opportunity to help.
 New and improved marketing techniques for these apps helped more people become aware of the benefits of meditation.

 What started as a temporary solution to help people get by during the pandemic, became a preference for many people.
 People realize all the benefits of working out from home – privacy, convenience, increase of productivity, cost and freedom of choosing their own time.
 The new at-home gym equipment offered a great solution with thousands of classes to choose from and the ability to connect with friends from a distance is extremely helpful.
-Besides, having something like Tempo that actually monitors form and makes sure that the user performs the exercise correctly guarantees not to compromise on the quality of the workout.
+Besides, having something like Tempo that can actually monitor form and make sure that the exercise is done correctly makes sure the quality of workout is not compromised.

 Price wise these new remote virtual wellness options are more expensive than the traditional gym.
-Fitness apps have monthly fees between $10 – $30 depending on what the personal preferences are.
+Fitness apps have monthly fees between $10 – $30 depending on what is chosen.
 Peloton, Mirror, and Tempo are in the $1500 – $2500 range plus a $30 – $40 monthly fee to have access to the classes.
-Depending on how much you typically pay for your gym subscription, these new options might be more expensive.
+Depending on how much you are used to paying for your gym subscription, these new options might be more expensive.